RusselWebber/xlslim-code-samples/README.md

 * Using Python as an Excel replacement.
 * Loading csv data into Excel using PowerQuery.
 * Using Python and pywin32 COM to create a pivot table.
+* Adding items to the context and ribbon menus

 ## Finance
 * Using xlSlim to run scenario analysis for equity index options.
 This example shows how data classes and dictionaries can be used to structure code neatly.